Sharp $\ell^p$ inequalities for discrete singular integrals on the lattice $\mathbb{Z}^d$: Organization of the paper

-\item Section \ref{PDR} defines the probabilistic discrete Riesz transforms on $\Z^d$ and shows that their $\ell^p(\Z^d)$-norms are the same as the norms of the classical Riesz transforms on $L^p(\R^d)$, $1<p<\infty$, see \textbf{Theorem \ref{bestpro-dis-riesz}}.
-From this it follows that the $p$-norms of the classical Riesz transforms on $L^p(\R^d)$, the classical Hilbert transform on $L^p(\R)$, the discrete Hilbert transform on $\ell^p(\Z)$, and probabilistic discrete Riesz transforms on $\ell^p(\Z^d)$ are all equal to $\cot(\pi / (2 p^*))$.
-This gives further evidence of the validity of \textbf{Conjecture \ref{SharpRiesz}}.
+\item Section \ref{PDR} shows that the $\ell^p(\Z^d)$-norms of the probabilistic discrete Riesz transforms on $\Z^d$ are the same as the $L^p(\R^d)$-norms of the classical Riesz transforms.
+This is done in Theorem \ref{bestpro-dis-riesz}.
+From this it follows that the $p$-norms of the classical Riesz transforms on $L^p(\R^d)$, the classical Hilbert transform on $L^p(\R)$, the discrete Hilbert transform on $\ell^p(\Z)$, and probabilistic discrete Riesz transforms on $\ell^p(\Z^d)$ are all equal to $\cot(\pi / (2 p^*))$, verifying (i) in Theorem \ref{summary} for all the the operators with the exception of $\drt^{(k)}$. .05in

 \item Section \ref{FMPDH} computes the Fourier transform of the probabilistic discrete Hilbert transform.
-This allows for a new proof of the \textbf{key Lemma 1.3} in \cite{BanKwa} which shows that the discrete Hilbert transform $H_{\dis}$ is the convolution of the probabilistic discrete Hilbert transform with a probability kernel, see \textbf{Theorem \ref{BanKwaMain}}.
-The proof here, based on the Fourier transform and Bochner's theorem on positive-definite functions (\textbf{Lemma \ref{lem:negdef}}), is computationally much simpler than the one given in \cite{BanKwa}.
-From this, the sharp $\ell^p$-bound for $H_{\dis}$ follows.
-The natural question for $\Z^d$, $d\geq 2$, is stated at the end of this section, see \textbf{Question \ref{convZd}}.
+This allows for a new proof of the ``Key Lemma 1.3'' in \cite{BanKwa} which shows that the discrete Hilbert transform $H_{\dis}$ is the convolution of the probabilistic discrete Hilbert transform with a probability kernel, see Theorem \ref{BanKwaMain}.
+The proof here is based on the Fourier transform techniques.
+The natural question for $\Z^d$, $d\geq 2$ is stated at the end of this section, see Question \ref{convZd}. .05in